basilelkhalifa/Search-Algorithms/BlockWorld/README.md

 ![](/BlockWorld/sample_images/goal_state.png)

-In the following repo, the puzzle is solved using the breadth-fisrt search and the depth-first search algorithms.
+In the following repo, the puzzle is solved using the breadth-fisrt search the depth-first search and a* search algorithms.